Skip to content

 To relieve that nerve pressure, we use chiropractic adjustments.
 This isn't about forceful cracking or twisting.
 Instead, it involves gentle, specific movements to guide the misaligned vertebrae back into their correct position.
 At our clinic, we use advanced methods like Quantum Spinal Mechanics (QSM3), a highly precise and gentle technique that focuses on restoring balance to the entire body.
 By correcting the alignment of the spine, we can create more space for the nerves to pass through without interference.
 The goal is to make a lasting structural change that allows your body to function and feel better.

-How Adjustments Take Pressure Off the Nerve
+How Adjustments Release Pressure on the Nerve

 Once a spinal adjustment corrects the misalignment, the pressure is immediately taken off the sciatic nerve.
 This is the first step toward healing.
 With the source of irritation removed, inflammation can decrease, and the nerve can start to recover.
 As the nerve heals, the pain signals it was sending out begin to quiet down.
 Patients often find that with each adjustment, they can move a little more freely without stiffness or pain.
 The ultimate goal is to restore your body’s natural alignment and stability, so you can bend, walk, and live your life without the constant worry of sciatic pain.
 If you're ready to find out if this approach is right for you, you can learn more about becoming a new patient with us.